 This assignment is aimed at helping you (a) to integrate and synthesize the theories explored (b) to reflect on your existing perspectives, lived experience, and professional practice and (c) to become familiar with the art and technique of communicating complex ideas simply and clearly to non-specialist audiences, participating constructively in the 'public' debate around those ideas.
 Write a short analytical essay (a 'blog') of 800-1,000 words that advances a specific idea original to you in connection to the issues, theories, concepts and practices explored in Part 1 of the course (weeks 1-3).
-Your blog must be posted no later than Friday, February 7 at 11:59 p.m.
+Your blog must be posted no later than Monday, February 22 at 11:59 p.m Eastern time.
 You will then have 5 days to participate in the class 'blogosphere', commenting on classmates' blogs and online discussion.
-The class blogosphere 'closes' on Wednesday, February 12 at 11:59 p.m.
-There will be up to 100 points for the contents and form of your blog post and up to 50 points awarded for the content and scope of your participation in the discussions in our blogosphere.
+The class blogosphere 'closes' on Saturday, February 27 at 11:59 p.m.
+Eastern time There will be up to 100 points for the contents and form of your blog post and up to 50 points awarded for the content and scope of your participation in the discussions in our blogosphere.